Mariusrik/PG4300-grp10/README.md

   <%= link_to 'Back', _back_url %>
 ```
 * **Search**
-We have implemented a searchfunction that allows you to search for books based on title.
+We have implemented a search function that allows you to search for books based on title.
 This search is not case-sensitive.
 The results will show on the frontpage.

 * **Categories has and belongs to many books**
 A book must have one and can have many categories, meanwhile a category can have many books.
 This creates a many-to-many relationship which we solved in the following way: